 One of the best features of Chrome is the ability to create "application shortcuts" that let you launch web sites as stand alone applications.
 Unfortunately, application shortcuts are disabled in Chrome for Macs.
 While other options exist to create site specific browsers (SSB) based on Firefox (Prism) or Safari (Fluid), I'm a big fan of Chrome, so I wrote a little script that lets you create your own Chrome application shortcuts on a Mac.
 The script basically automates a solution that I found when looking around online, at the end of this post.

 We haven't talked much about site-specific-browsers or application shortcuts (Chrome's version of SSBs), but they can be a great way to make your web applications feel more like desktop apps.
 SSBs basically provide a single purpose application that launches a single web site with it's own window, process, and icon.
 This allows you to manage your web applications along side your desktop apps.
-In the case of the solution shown here, it also lets you manage separate profiles for each of your web apps, letting you easily handle multiple logins, or have different sets of extension for each app.
+It also lets you manage separate profiles for each of your web apps, letting you easily handle multiple logins, or have different sets of extension for each app.

 If you've ever run a shell script before, it should be pretty obvious how this script works.
 Either way, here's a quick run down about how to create an Application Shortcut using the script.